The following criteria applies to reviews written or updated after August 11, 2011.

 The BBB does not look outside of its own system and primarily scores providers based upon how many internal complaints have been filed versus how many have been resolved.
 Processors often score an “A+” with the BBB even though they have numerous complaints and dismal ratings elsewhere.
 It is our belief that when a provider has a high volume of BBB complaints, but a high rating, merchants were unable to get their problems resolved directly with the company itself and so sought outside assistance.
 This is often an indication that a provider has a poor dispute resolution process and only acts when its BBB rating is at stake.
 Therefore, a high BBB rating should not be considered as definitive indicator of a high quality merchant account provider.
 Conversely, however, a low BBB rating is usually a clear signal indicating that a provider has a dysfunctional customer service program.

-To combat the problem of artificially inflated BBB ratings, I assign an “adjusted BBB rating” based on how the section would score under my own criteria.
-I take into account factors such as complaint volume, type of complaints, resolution ratio, estimated market share, company age, and BBB profile age.
+To combat the problem of artificially inflated BBB ratings, we assign an “adjusted BBB rating” based on how the section would score under our own criteria.
+We take into account factors such as complaint volume, type of complaints, resolution ratio, estimated market share, company age, and BBB profile age.
 The adjusted rating is used in the “Overall Rating” calculation.